slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 		- To rude people: «My mum always told me not to speak with strangers.»
 - Forget those who forget you.
 Those who want to stay in your life, will always find a way.

+> *"I speak to everyone in the same way, whether he is the garbage man or the president of the university."
+-- Albert Einstein*

 > *"You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you."
 -- Dale Carnegie*

 > *"If you expect magic in every encounter, you’ll find it."
 -- Adam Robinson*

-> *"I speak to everyone in the same way, whether he is the garbage man or the president of the university."
+> *"Mediocre talent seeks to figure out how to network.
+Great talent seeks to figure out how to contribute."
+ -- rapahelz@x*

+> *"Millenials who learn the dark Boomer arts of phone calls and eye contact will inherit the earth."
--- Albert Einstein*
+-- molson_hart@x*

 ### Why most people don’t like networking?